thuml/Transfer-Learning-Library/README.md

 The performance of these algorithms were fairly evaluated in this [benchmark](http://microhhh.com/dalib/index.html).

-There might be many errors and changes in this branch.
-Please refer [master](https://github.com/thuml/Transfer-Learning-Library) for stable version.
-Also, any suggestions are welcome!

 ## Installation

 For flexible use and modification, please git clone the library.